jennahd/PiN_meta-tutorial/README.md

 Please follow the system-specific instructions for installing anvi'o found here: https://anvio.org/install/

+Please make sure that you specifically have anvio-8 installed!
+The prepared profile and contigs databases won't open using earlier versions.

 **DO NOT RUN "conda update conda”** as outlined in the installation tutorial, as this broke our versions of conda on some systems.
 If you missed this and encounter the issue, I recommend uninstalling and reinstalling conda and then going through the installation tutorial again without this step.

 You may also encounter an error "Failed building wheel for datrie" during the step to install anvi'o with pip (https://github.com/merenlab/anvio/issues/2215).
 To resolve this, run `mamba install datrie`, and then the pip command again.